Jessica Cheng

 Let's make something users will love!

-If you're looking for a design engineer who combines empathy, design thinking, and technical expertise, I'm here to help!
+If you're looking for a product designer who can bridge the gap between design and code, I'm here to help!